guillermo-carrasco/PyConSweden2015/parts/2-ngi_pipeline/slides.md

 RabbitMQ + Celery, is that the HPC has its own task scheduler, called SLURM, that will allocate and distribute the jobs among computing nodes.

-In the HPPT request received in the server, the id of the dataset to be analyzed is passed as a parameter.
+In the HTTP request received in the server, the id of the dataset to be analyzed is passed as a parameter.
 TACA has already transferred the dataset before sendint the start message, so as soon as the request is processed, the analysis can start.